Frequently Asked Questions

 Yes.
 The lab we use for testing is ISAG accredited (International Society of Animal Genetics).

-How accurate is your testing?
+How accurate is your testing and what are the limitations?

 What can I do with my results from your tests?